adaptive-intelligent-robotics/QDax/docs/installation.md

         The `--nv` flag of the `singularity run` command allows the container to use the GPU, it is thus important to use it for QDax.

     To build a sandbox image, execute the `start_container` script:
     ```zsh
-    .\start_container -n
+    ./start_container -n
     ```

     !!! warning "Using GPU"